moishebin/sms-system/README.md

+#sms-system

-sms system for Talmidoi Beyodoi to get quizzes from website and send it in text messages.
+sms system for Talmidoi Beyodoi to get quizzes from the website and send them in text messages.